ModelEarth/places/process.md

 Here are the steps for installing the SQLite blog sample on your computer.

 TO DO: We need help finishing the install documentation below.

+TO DO: [Pandoc GitHub Action](https://github.com/pandoc/pandoc-action-example) to avoid local builds

 ## SQLite blog sample install